sigasi/sigasi_training/doc/Handouts.md

  ```
  -- @suppress
  ```
- **Note:** You need to save the file before the warnings disappears.
+* The warning disappears shortly after typing the @suppress comment
-* Note that the warning marker is removed from the **Problems View**
+* Note that the warning marker is removed from the **Problems View** once you save the file
-* Explicitly specify which warning you suppress by adding the warning message prefix:
+* Explicitly specify which warning you suppress by adding the warning message prefix
  ```
- -- @suppress "Null Range"
+ -- @suppress "Null range"
  ```
-* Note that the warning marker re-appears when you type another prefix
+* Note that the warning marker re-appears when you type another prefix or make a typo
-* Now also explain why you suppress the warning by adding an explanation:
+* Now also explain why you suppress the warning by adding an explanation
  ```
- -- @suppress "Null Range" Ok here, see http://...
+ -- @suppress "Null range" Ok here, see http://...
  ```

 ### VHDL version
- * Set the workspace VHDL version to '93
+ * Set the workspace VHDL version to '93 via the Preferences (**Sigasi > VHDL**)
  * Open `version.vhd`
  * Review the errors
  * Change the VHDL version of the project